Amplify Care Receives Connected Care Innovation Grant to Help Clinicians Reclaim Time for Patient Care

 Reducing the Burden with Smart Automation

 Amplify Care, in collaboration with Dr. Neil Naik, has been awarded a 2025 Connected Care Innovation Grant from Canada Health Infoway (CHI).
-Together with Strello Health, we’re deploying an AI-powered virtual receptionist designed to reduce administrative workload and enhance access to care.
+Together with Strello Health, we’re deploying an AI-powered triage platform designed to reduce administrative workload and enhance access to care.

 The Strello Health platform can handle up to 20 calls at once, automate routine tasks, and intelligently triage patient needs, ensuring urgent cases reach the right person quickly.
-It integrates directly with leading EMRs like Telus and Accuro, supports multilingual communication, and flags follow-up requirements to keep care seamless.
+It integrates directly with leading EMRs, supports multilingual communication, and flags follow-up requirements to keep care seamless.

 This hybrid model combines automation with human oversight, allowing clinic staff to focus on what only they can do: deliver high-quality, personalized care.